+There are good and bad carbohydrates.
 Carbohydrates are one of three classes of food called macronutrients (the other two are fats and protein).
 The term “carbohydrate” is a big umbrella, including everything from table sugar to cauliflower.
 The basic unit of a carbohydrate is a monosaccharide or simple sugar (such as glucose or fructose), but these simple sugars can be linked together in infinite ways, and will have very different effects on the body depending on their arrangement.

 The body can obtain everything it needs to survive from protein, fats and the right kind of dietary carbohydrates (or good carbs), like vegetables, which offer many valuable components such as antioxidants, fiber, vitamins and minerals.

 Good carbs are carbs that don’t raise blood sugar too high or too quickly.
-The best carbohydrates (like vegetables) are found in unprocessed whole foods that are rich sources of phytochemicals - plant compounds, which protect against cancer, heart disease and other illnesses.
+The best carbohydrates (like vegetables) are found in unprocessed whole foods that are rich sources of phytochemicals – plant compounds, which protect against cancer, heart disease and other illnesses.
 Many phytochemicals are natural antioxidants and many are anti-inflammatory.
-Carbohydrates like vegetables and fruits also contain tons of important vitamins and minerals.
+Carbs like Atkins approved vegetables and fruits also contain tons of important vitamins and minerals.
 In addition, carbohydrates are the only dietary source of fiber.

 Bad carbs are highly processed carbohydrates (refined breads, cereals and pastries) that raise blood sugar too high and too quickly.
 These refined carbohydrates are not only higher in sugar and significantly lower in nutrients and fiber than whole foods, but they also break down more rapidly into glucose and enter your bloodstream far faster than vegetables and other good carbs.
 So if you eat refined carbohydrate foods, you stay on the blood sugar roller coaster ride of highs and lows.